BriteW31/CSC-projects/Excel Forecast/README.txt

 This folder takes the Excel Inventory Forecast in Python and upgrades it into an app from Angular.

-This can be made into a PWA by first installing Angular's PWA program, then running ng build.
+This can be made into a PWA by first installing Angular's PWA program and the Global Server, then running ng build.

 PWA install: ng add @angular/pwa
 Global Server install: npm install -g http-server